bcdataca/workshop2018/content/project/project-1.md

 * **Prevail:** This data set contains machine data, alarms and alerts for the electric shovel

-**eMaint:** Maintenance Work order history which includes work order time, downtime type, work type, equipment and components and parts usage
+**eMaint:** Maintenance Work order history which includes work order time, downtime type, work type, equipment and components and parts usage.

+## About SSR Mining

+[SSR Mining Inc.](http://www.ssrmining.com/) is a Vancouver-based mining company focused on the operation, development, exploration and acquisition of precious metal projects.
+It is listed under the ticker symbol SSRM on the NASDAQ Capital Markets and the Toronto Stock Exchange.